iPhone privacy: How Apple's decision to expose more child abusers might affect you

 Why is Apple doing this now?

-The tech giant said it's been trying to find a way to help stop child exploitation for a while.
+The tech giant said it's been trying for a while to find a way to help stop child exploitation.
 The National Center for Missing and Exploited Children received more than 65 million reports of material last year.
 Apple said that's way up from the 401 reports 20 years ago.

 What makes Apple's system unique is that it's designed to scan our devices, rather than the information stored on the company's servers.